 Can a chicken live as long as a human?
 Well, not quite, but if Peanut the chicken is any indicator of what TLC from a human caregiver can do, it's clear that backyard chickens can live much longer than chickens raised using factory farming.
-As of 2023, the world's oldest living chicken is actually 21 years old!

-Smithsonian Magazine noted that Peanut has lived her entire life at Darwin's Eden, the 37-acre farm where Marsi Parker Darwin and her husband raise a variety of animals.
+Smithsonian Magazine noted that Peanut lived her entire life at Darwin's Eden, the 37-acre farm where Marsi Parker Darwin and her husband raise a variety of animals.
 She hand-raised Peanut indoors for the first few years of her life, then moved her to live outdoors for another 13 years with other chickens.

 How long do chickens live?

-While Peanut's story is heartwarming, most chickens born today don't live very long.
+Most chickens born today don't live very long.
 According to FOUR PAWS International, the average laying hen lives around 20 months, and the average broiler chicken (raised for meat) lives just 40 days.
 Perhaps even sadder is the fact that male chicks born into the egg industry are killed at one day old — since they're not meaty enough to be raised as broiler chickens, and unable to lay eggs since they're male.

 Despite what farming does to chickens, the average life expectancy of a domestic chicken is about eight to 15 years, per FOUR PAWS International.
 Peanut is an example of how chickens raised this way, rather than as commodity, can live astonishingly long lives.
 That's just one of many compelling reasons to try veganism.

 This article, originally published on Sept.
 7, 2023, has been updated.